rebyu/tiebrush/README.rst

   -Q                Minimum mapping quality to include.
   -F                Bits in SAM flag to use in read comparison.
 Only reads that have specified flags will be merged together (default: 0)

 Note that options -L, -P and -E are mutually exclusive.
+Also, note that running option -C on TieBrush outputs requires the previous output to be generated using the -C option as well.

 SAM tags implemented